Master Gardeners

 Master Gardener Program is a program for anyone to participate in.
 There are monthly meetings from January to December with 11 meetings in the past year.
 There was one Master Gardener Info Hour held with 2 participants.
 They also participated at the Farmer’s Market for Pollinator week and partnered with Bee City Carson City.
 Master Gardeners also partnered with Greenhouse Project for a Pollinator Plant Walk where 10 participants were in attendance.

-Extension’s Health and Nutrition department collectively delivered SNAP-Ed programming to 742 limited-resource, SNAP eligible Carson City and Storey County residents through nutrition education, health promotion, policy, systems, and environmental (PSE) approaches.
+Extension’s Health and Nutrition department collectively delivered SNAP-Ed programming to 742 limited-resource, SNAP-Ed eligible Carson City and Storey County residents through nutrition education, health promotion, policy, systems, and environmental (PSE) approaches.
 During the 2023-2024 time period, the Health & Nutrition team:

 Taught school-aged children at Title I schools about healthy eating and being physically active through evidence-based curricula and other targeted efforts to reduce and prevent childhood obesity.
 Efforts included nutrition education, fruit and vegetable exposure through tasting events, and supporting student wellness through lunchroom initiatives.